Koh-i-Noor

 In 1851, it went on display at the Great Exhibition in London, but the lackluster cut failed to impress viewers.
 Prince Albert, husband of Queen Victoria, ordered it to be re-cut as an oval brilliant by Coster Diamonds.
 By modern standards, the culet (point at the bottom of a gemstone) is unusually broad, giving the impression of a black hole when the stone is viewed head-on; it is nevertheless regarded by gemologists as "full of life".

 Since arriving in the UK, it has only been worn by female members of the British royal family.
 It is said to bring bad luck if it is worn by a man.
 Victoria wore the stone in a brooch and a circlet.
 After she died in 1901, it was set in the Crown of Queen Alexandra.
-It was transferred to the Crown of Queen Mary in 1911, and to the Crown of Queen Elizabeth The Queen Mother in 1937 for her coronation.
+It was transferred to the Crown of Queen Mary in 1911, and to the Crown of Queen Elizabeth the Queen Mother in 1937 for her coronation.

 Today, the diamond is on public display in the Jewel House at the Tower of London.
 The governments of India, Iran, Pakistan and Afghanistan have all claimed ownership of the Koh-i-Noor, demanding its return ever since India gained independence from the British Empire in 1947.
 The British government insists the gem was obtained legally under the terms of the Last Treaty of Lahore in 1849 and has rejected the claims.

-In 2018, at a hearing of the Supreme Court of India, the Archeological Survey of India clarified that the diamond was surrendered to the British and "was neither stolen nor forcibly taken away".